-A large monstera leaf in the sunlight.
+A large green monstera leaf in the sun.

 Content may contain affiliate links.
 When you shop the links, we receive a small commission at no cost to you.
 Thanks for supporting my small business.

-Monstera Light Requirements (the short answer)
+Monstera light requirements (the short answer)

 Monstera plants typically thrive when exposed to 5 to 8 hours of bright indirect light per day.
 This ensures they receive an adequate amount of sunlight without being subjected to direct rays, which could potentially harm their leaves.
 Keep reading to learn more about what bright indirect light means.